 The PM&R Study Staff Training Record internally tracks the mandatory training of non-key study personnel.
 Training records for key personnel such as the Principal Investigator, Co-Investigators, and the Primary Contact are maintained by COMIRB.
 You may use this form in place of adding research assistants and non-key personnel to your COMIRB application.
 Please see the template and SOP below to learn more about when and how to use this tracking mechanism.

 The transfer or sharing of data and/or materials with individuals or institutions outside of the University of Colorado Anschutz Medical Campus is subject to review by the HIPAA Privacy Official.
 To learn more about the HIPAA regulations pertaining to Protected Health Information (PHI), click here.

-To initiate a Data Use Agreement (DUA), use the template provided by The Office of Regulatory Compliance.
+To initiate a Data Use Agreement (DUA), use the DUA Portal.

-If a DUA is initiated by another institution, please complete the Summary Sheet (page 1) of the template and submit the documents for review by the HIPAA Privacy Official.
+If a DUA is initiated by another institution, please complete the DUA portal request.

 The Office of Regulatory Compliance oversees the regulation of Material Transfer Agreements.
 Click here for information and instructions on MTA requests and reviews.

 Working with foreign national collaborators, institutions, or students may fall under the purview of various federal export control laws.
-To learn more about Export Controls, click here.
+Learn more about Export Controls